efdevcon/DIPs/DIPs/DIP-60.md

 - Provide a platform where employers can find potential employees

 *How is this solution better than other types of competitions?*
 It is a short, intensive competition that requires fewer resources.
-Competitive programming will be a great additoin to the Devcon or other ETH events because it is objectively determines the best programming skills (unlike the subjective nature of hackathons).
+Competitive programming will be a great addition to the Devcon or other ETH events because it is objectively determines the best programming skills (unlike the subjective nature of hackathons).

 *How does this proposal introduce attendees to a novel blockchain/ethereum use case?*
 A simple 30-minute competition where the winner is determined permissionlessly and transparently after time expires.